tetengo/tetengo.cpp/README.md

 #### Procedure

-Clone from GitHub:
+Clone the source from GitHub:

 ```shell-session
 $ git clone https://github.com/kaorut/tetengo.git
 ```

-Run `bootstrap.sh` to generate `configure` script.
+Run the script `bootstrap.sh` to generate the script `configure`.

 ```shell-session
 $ ./bootstrap.sh
 ```
-Configure, build and install.
+Configure, build and install tetengo by the following commands.

 ```shell-session
 $ ./configure